AyushiSahai/customer-support-chatbot-bedrock/README.md

 Status: OPEN
 ```

-The Bedrock Flow execution trace also showed the Lambda function node completing successfully.
+The Bedrock Flow execution trace showed the Lambda function node completing
+successfully and returning the ticket information.

 ---